Nflock1/PortfolioCode/GraphicsCamp/readme.txt

     If they bump into an edge, they reflect off of it at the angle of incidence

 Please note that the behavior of the dump truck and skid loader can get wonky if the tab is not loaded while the animation is running, however I have run it with the tab open for extended periods of time without issue.
+Additionally, due to the graphics engine using a number of simplifications for performance sake, there are times when vehicles may deviate slightly from their path (even a couple ms of incorrect travel or rotation build up).
+I have implemented certain "corrections" to ensure that they SHOULD not deviate of the dirt trail, but there may be intermittent "jitters", particularly while adjusting the speed during execution.

 Attributions: